firavoyage/blogging/readme.md

 ## erudition

 - people
-  - `ruanyf` everything in the digital time
+  - `ruanyf` everything of the digital time
-  - `reflections` everything in the digital world
+  - `reflections` memories of the age
   - `livid` letter to confused youth
   - `florio` guide to programming ride
   - `nat` belief of a tech entrepreneur